Welcome to your global urban farming community

 Share your expertise and learn from others.
 Our community is a hub for exchanging best practices, innovative ideas, and hard-earned lessons.
 Whether you're a seasoned pro or just starting out, there's always something new to learn and contribute.

-Meet the change makers across 10 countries
+Meet the urban agriculture change makers across 13 countries

 -